-The following subjects are taught in the humanities faculty: geography, history, religious studies, psychology, and extended project research.
+The following subjects are taught in the humanities faculty: geography, history, philosophy and ethics, psychology, and extended project research.

 Courses in humanities help students to develop an understanding of important issues affecting humanity.
 Topics focus on people as individuals, groups and communities.